'If the misery of the poor be caused not by the laws of nature, but by our institutions, great is our sin.' - Charles Darwin

 The Covid-19 pandemic has put more families into hardship and made life more difficult for those already on low incomes.
 The economic impact of the virus is likely to last a long time.
 Please look at the information below and if you are in need of immediate support please email email@example.com.
 Ms Stewart or Mrs Rutter-Brown will do our best to support.

 If you are claiming Universal Credit and have not signed up for Free School Meals please do so.
-Entitlement to free school meals brings in more than the free meal and includes a one-off uniform grant.
+Entitlement to free school meals brings in additional funding and access to much more than the free meal.
+Please see below for more information.

 Get help in one place at https://cheshirewestdhp.teamnetsol.com/dhp/home